 Pneumonia is the inflammation of the lungs.
 In most cases, the cause is an infection, which antibiotics can treat.
 M. catarrhalis is often present in adults with a weakened immune system who then develop pneumonia.

-Community-acquired pneumonia (CAP) is a major cause of morbidity in children worldwide, and M. catarrhalis is the third most common causative pathogenic bacteria of CAP.
+Community-acquired pneumonia (CAP) is a major cause of morbidity in children worldwide, and M. catarrhalis is the

 M. catarrhalis can cause bronchitis, which is the inflammation of the airways and is very common.
 It generally affects older adults with underlying health conditions.
 Chronic bronchitis is a type of COPD.